irbekrm/GildedRose/README.md

 I wanted to refactor the code so that

 1) adding a new feature would require very little change to the existing codebase,
-2) a developer could easily understand where to add code for a new feature and
+2) a developer could easily understand where to add code for a new feature,
 3) general constraints would be implemented once and reused for all new features.

 A new feature in this case would most likely be a new item for the shop.